 Certain breeds, such as Savannahs, have higher protein needs than most cats.
 They do best on low-grain, high-protein diets.
 With these sorts of hybrid cats, it’s important to follow all feeding instructions provided by your breeder and veterinarian.

 If your cat has a sensitive stomach, look for a single-protein recipe.
 Also, cats that could benefit from a bit of additional hydration often do well with a predominantly wet food diet.

 Use the feeding instructions provided by the pet food manufacturer as a guide to ensure your cat gets an appropriate amount to eat, but beware of overfeeding!
 Ensuring your cat maintains a reasonable weight is fundamental to supporting their health since obese cats are at heightened risk of developing conditions such as osteoarthritis and bladder stones.

-Healthy cats that eat high-quality commercial cat food seldom benefit from nutritional supplementation and getting too many vitamins, and minerals can be just as problematic as not getting enough!
-Pets with specific conditions such as osteoarthritis often benefit from extra chondroitin and glucosamine, and kitties eating homemade diets almost always require supplementation.
+Healthy cats that eat high-quality commercial cat food seldom benefit from nutritional supplementation, and getting too many vitamins and minerals can be just as problematic as not getting enough!
+On the other hand, pets with specific conditions such as osteoarthritis often benefit from extra chondroitin and glucosamine, and kitties eating homemade diets almost always require supplementation.

 If your pet’s fur starts to become dry or begins to change color, make an appointment to have them seen by the veterinarian, as these signs often indicate the presence of a nutritional deficiency.